Artist

 How much does Audioslave make in a year?

-Audioslave is modeled at $550K-$1.9M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Audioslave is estimated at $550K-$1.9M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Audioslave still make money?